yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_index.md

   The master leader may have changed during backfill.
 This is currently [not supported][backfill-master-failover-issue].
 Retry creating the index, and keep an eye on the master leader.

   Try increasing parallelism.
 Index backfill happens in parallel across each tablet of the table.
 A one-tablet table in an [RF-3][rf] setup would not take advantage of the parallelism.
 (One-tablet tables are default for range-partitioned tables and colocated tables.)
 On the other hand, no matter how much parallelism there is, a one-tablet index would be a bottleneck for index backfill writes.
-Partitioning could be improved with tablet splitting.
+Partitioning could be improved with [tablet splitting][tablet-splitting].

   In case the backfill really needs more time, increase [YB-TServer flag][yb-tserver] `backfill_index_client_rpc_timeout_ms` to as long as you expect the backfill to take (for example, one week).